-1067 Democracy at the Workplace & Solidarity
+O68 Democracy at the Workplace & Solidarity

-- Support for unionisation, with laws on European levels supporting unionisation in multi-national companies. - Enabling and protecting by law of the solidarity strikes. - Access to information about the company's activities for workers' representatives. - Prohibition of secret collection and processing of digital data and surveillance in the workplace. - we support unionising and workers' representation in decision-making institutions at the workplace.
-CDN will strive to empower workers also internally, within the office, as well by cooperating with, e.g. local syndicate representatives, at our events. - 2081 Solidarity is key.
-Trade unions should be able to strike in solidarity with 2082 other industries or protest against policies affecting their work.
-On the other 2083 hand, we must demand solidarity from industries, and a just transformation or 2084 other political decisions cannot be held hostage to lobbying by the strong 2085 industries, such as miners or farmers.
+- Support for unionisation, with laws on European levels supporting unionisation in multi-national companies. - Enabling and protecting by law of the solidarity strikes. - Access to information about the company's activities for workers' representatives. - Prohibition of secret collection and processing of digital data and surveillance in the workplace. - 2076 We believe it is impossible to build democracy in a country that focuses on low-2077 paid and poorly protected work.
+Democracy in the workplace is thus crucial, thus 2078 we support unionising and workers' representation in decision-making 2079 institutions at the workplace.
+CDN will strive to empower workers also 2080 internally, within the office, as well by cooperating with, e.g. local syndicate 2081 representatives, at our events. - 2082 Solidarity is key.
+Trade unions should be able to strike in solidarity with 2083 other industries or protest against policies affecting their work.
+On the other 2084 hand, we must demand solidarity from industries, and a just transformation or 2085 other political decisions cannot be held hostage to lobbying by the strong 2086 industries, such as miners or farmers.

-2086 Health & Safety in the Workplace
+2087 Health & Safety in the Workplace